Install & upgrade failures of VMware Aria Automation when using Windows Server 2012 Domain Controllers

 Resolution

-To resolve the issue ensure that there are only single valid forward and reverse lookup entries configured in DNS for the Aria Automation appliances.
-On older Windows Server 2012 Domain controllers either upgrading or disabling EDNS has allowed the installation to proceed.
-Before considering this change please contact Microsoft support to understand the full implications.
+To resolve the issue, ensure that the Domain Name System (DNS) contains only a single valid forward and reverse lookup entry for the Aria Automation appliances and that the /etc/hosts file is correctly configured.
+On older Windows Server 2012 domain controllers, either upgrading or disabling EDNS has helped the installation proceed.
+However, Before considering this change please contact Microsoft support to understand the full implications.